humancompatible/detect/README.md

 ``` -->

-- Naturally, two distributions are _fair_ iff all sub-groups have similar mass.
+- Naturally, two distributions are _fair_ iff all subgroups have similar mass.
 - The **arg max** immediately tells you _which_ group is most disadvantaged as an interpretable attribute-value combination.
 - MSD has linear sample complexity, a stark contrast to exponential complexity of other distributional distances (Wasserstein, TV...)